dwyl/learn-insomnia/README.md

 ## Why?

 Insomnia is an easy to use REST API client useful for designing and debugging API's.

-There are many reasons to use Insomnia:
+There are many reasons to use Insomnia, these are our top 3:

 + It has a graphical user interface that allows for quick testing of different routes and configs.
 + A powerful templating system that allows for complex setups with different auth flows and easy chaining of requests.
 + Ability to share workspaces with colleagues or teammates.

 It's much easier to use than a web-browser or `cURL`, and can dramatically